yaleux/yaleui/src/styleguide/index.md

 ---

-## Accessibility
+## Text Accessibility

 Text is core to the content of your page, so making it accessible to everyone is important.
 Here are some general guidelines to follow.

-<p>It's best practice to avoid line lengths of fewer than 50 characters or greater than 120 characters.
-Line lengths of 80 characters are ideal.</p>
+It's best practice to avoid line lengths of fewer than 50 characters or greater than 120 characters.
+Line lengths of 80 characters are ideal.

-<p>Avoid <code>&lt;del&gt;</code>, <code>&lt;s&gt;</code>, and <code>&lt;ins&gt;</code> tags, as screen readers do not alert the user at all that text contained within these tags are special.
-Some but not all screen readers will give special emphasis to text contained within <code>&lt;em&gt;</code> and <code>&lt;strong&gt;</code> tags.</p>
+Avoid `del`, `s`, and `ins` tags, as screen readers do not alert the user at all that text contained within these tags are special.
+Some but not all screen readers will give special emphasis to text contained within `em` and `strong` tags.

-<p>Avoid styling non-link text with underlines.
+Avoid styling non-link text with underlines.
 Some readers will mistake underlined texts for links, and may become confused and try to click on the unerlined text.
-Also, avoid styling test with to blink, scroll, or have a line through it.</p>
+Also, avoid styling test with to blink, scroll, or have a line through it.

 ### Text vs. Images